freeman-jiang/ada/src/content/README.md

 ![Romance Films_joy_acf_pacf](https://hackmd.io/_uploads/B147BIMHyg.png)
 ![Romance Films_sadness_acf_pacf](https://hackmd.io/_uploads/BkkNBUzHJe.png)

-## How has the emotional tone of films evolved over time within each genre?

-### Emotions across time and space

-//First two plots from results

-### Back to the Future: Time Series of Emotions

-// Two or three plots for time series

 Ok now we know the emotional tones in movies in the future.
 But what about the here and now?
 What impact have the emotional tones in movies on the underlying components?
 We will explore how emotions in movies - as secret architects - shape the attributes of these movies.
 Lets dive into the first act:

 ## How does the emotional tone of films influence the selection of actor traits, such as age and gender?

 To find an answer to this question we will use the all-time classic of statistics: Linear regression with Ordinary Least Squares.
 We want to explore how different emotions influence attributes of the cast of a movie: What is the average age of the involved actors?
 Is there a difference in the proportion of male and female actors across the emotions?
 To obtain a meaningful analysis we have to be careful!
-The emotion scores add up to one so there is severe multicolinarity.
+The emotion scores add up to one so there is severe multicoliniarity.
 Therefore we will drop the neutral emotion because it is the least interesting one for this analysis.
 Therefore our regression results present the impact of an increase of the emotional tones relative to the neutral emotion, which is exactly what we are searching for.

 First let's look at the average age across the movies.
 Can Harison Ford still play the main role in an action movie?
 Could a Grandpa also play the main role in Home alone?
 We will find out.